zzragnar0kzz/ckau/README.md

 # Compiling for Windows
-ckau is developed with Visual Studio, and provided [releases](https://github.com/zzragnar0kzz/ckau/releases) are compiled with same.
+ckau is developed using Visual Studio, and all provided [releases](https://github.com/zzragnar0kzz/ckau/releases) are compiled using the same.
 To compile ckau on Windows, it is recommended that you also do so with VS. Support capabilities are limited.
 1. Clone the [repository](https://github.com/zzragnar0kzz/ckau.git) using your preferred tool, or download the [latest archive](https://github.com/zzragnar0kzz/ckau/archive/main.zip) and extract it to the desired location.
-2. Open the solution file.
+2. Open the project solution file.
 3. Add the following NuGet packages:
     - [Html Agility Pack (HAP)](https://html-agility-pack.net/)
     - [IPAddressRange](https://github.com/jsakamoto/ipaddressrange)